HenrikBengtsson/matrixStats/revdep/README.md

   ‘IlluminaHumanMethylation450kanno.ilmn12.hg19’ ‘illuminaio’
 Adding so many packages to the search path is excessive and importing selectively is preferable.

-checking installed package size ...
-NOTE installed size is 14.6Mb sub-directories of 1Mb or more:
-    data  14.0Mb

 checking DESCRIPTION meta-information ...
 NOTE
 Package listed in more than one of Depends, Imports, Suggests, Enhances: